WeblateOrg/weblate/README.md

 To receive admin notifications (for requests, error logs, and repository alerts), add yourself to the `weblate@vendasta.com` Google Group.

 Outgoing emails from Weblate use `vmail@vendasta.com` as the sender.
 This account is configured as an SMTP relay for Weblate using kubernetes environment variables `WEBLATE_EMAIL_HOST_USER` and `WEBLATE_EMAIL_HOST_PASSWORD`.
 The password is generated as an [App Password](https://support.google.com/accounts/answer/185833?hl=en).

+### Admin console

+Superadmin user accounts can access the Django [Admin dashboard](https://weblate.apigateway.co/admin/) and [Admin console](https://weblate.apigateway.co/admin/shell/).
+These tools can be used to view and update domain objects from the DB, debug issues, and run scripts.

 ## Development